loukianen/frontend-project-lvl3/README.md

 ##
-This repository is created and maintained by Konstantin Lukyanenok as an educational project of Hexlet
+This repository is created and maintained by Konstantin Lukyanenok as an educational project "RSS-aggregator" of Hexlet.
+Promises were used, because (async/await) are prohibited by the terms of the project.

 ##
 ### Hexlet tests and linter status: